gsamaras/iCage/README.md

 # iCage
-*iCage* is a Web Full-stack application for organizing amateur football games.
+*iCage* is a Web Full-stack application for organizing amateur football tournaments.
 A project that was developed for 4+ years, based on the users' feedback.
 It contains:

 - Scheduler with Prediction on available players for a given match.